Qarthak/Mouse-Device-Driver/README.md

 ```
 After this, compile the driver as normal

+## Debug
-### Debug messages are added to the kernel ring buffer and can be read using the dmesg command.
+Debug messages are added to the kernel ring buffer and can be read using the dmesg command.
 To limit the number of messages to a reasonable amount, say 50, use dmesg | tail -50